-From the summits and ridges of the Brecon Beacons to high cliffs and wide, sandy shores, Carmarthenshire's verdant valleys are lined with quiet country roads and guarded by ruined castles.
+From the summits and ridges of the Bannau Brycheiniog (Brecon Beacons) to high cliffs and wide, sandy shores, verdant valleys are lined with quiet country roads and guarded by ruined castles.

 These diverse landscapes are rich in cycling routes, varying from gentle, traffic-free trails to lung-busting climbs.
 Along each route lies a succession of attractions: mighty castles, spectacular gardens, even a Roman gold mine – as well as outstanding places to eat and drink, attractive market towns and bike-friendly accommodation providing ideal bases for two-wheeled adventures.
 And that’s the best way to explore Carmarthenshire – in the saddle.

 This region of Wales has been loved by British cycling enthusiasts for years, almost like a well-kept secret within the cycling community.
 The international spotlight fell this way in 2018, when Carmarthenshire hosted the Tour of Britain’s opening stage, and again in 2019 for the OVO Energy Women’s Tour.